jeffreyxparker/jeffreyxparker.github.io/_posts/2016-05-23-computers-writing-scripture.markdown

 ---
 layout:         post
 title:          "Computers can compose music… but can they write scripture?"
 subtitle:       "Data science approaches to replicate a deeply human task"
 date:           2016-05-23 12:00:00
 author:         "Jeff Parker"
 header-img:     "img/computers_writing_scripture_master.jpg"

+tile-img:       "img/computers_writing_scripture_tile.jpg"
+description:    "Data science approaches to replicate a deeply human task"
+twt-card-type:  "summary_large_image"
 ---

 ***NOTE: Originally composed for [Northwestern's Master of Analytics (MSIA) Student Research Blog](http://sites.northwestern.edu/msia/2017/05/23/computers-can-compose-music-but-can-they-write-scripture/) and posted May 23, 2016.
 I was a student in the program at the time of posting.***